mohamedsayedantar/Linux_Server_Configuration/README.md

     engine = create_engine('postgresql://catalog:password@localhost/catalog')

-## 11- install python and psycopg2 :-
+## 11- install pip and psycopg2 :-
   1. install python using `sudo apt-get install python-pip`.
   2. Install psycopg2 usong `sudo apt-get -qqy install postgresql python-psycopg2`.

-  3 now you can create database and add the categories and items to it using :
+  3. now you can create database and add the categories and items to it using :

     sudo python database_create.py
     sudo python lotsofcategories.py

+## 12- Install the virtual environment :-
+go to your app using `cd /var/www/FlaskApp/FlaskApp`, then :
+  1. Install the virtual environment using `sudo apt-get install python-virtualenv` or `sudo pip install virtualenv`.
+  2. create the new virtual environment using `sudo virtualenv venv`.
+  3. activate the virutal environment `source venv/bin/activate`.

 ## 12- .wsgi file :-